 Educated at Brown University and Rhode Island School of Design

-Associate Professor of Illustration, School of Art, Media, and Technology, Parsons The New School for Design Media Contact Information:
+Associate Professor of Illustration, School of Art, Media, and Technology, Parsons School of Design Media Contact Information:

 This expert is available for interviews.
 To contact this expert or other experts, please call The New School’s Media Relations office at 212.229.5151.Areas of Expertise: